gagarine/illustratorToCSS/README.markdown

 - gradient
 - height and width

-#What will "never" works
+#What will “never” work

-- sadly drop-shadow, Adobe doesn't give the access to the effect from script
+- sadly drop-shadow, Adobe doesn’t give access to the effect from script

 #Documentations